Truth Social: Financial issues

 On November 3, DWAC postponed the shareholder vote on the merger deal for a sixth time.

 In January 2023, the New York Times reported that, while Truth Social now carried advertising, it was limited to niche products, without the participation of major brands.
 It reported Truth Social's burn rate at around $1.7m per month.
 In March 2023, The Guardian reported that "Federal prosecutors in New York involved in the criminal investigation into Donald Trump’s social media company last year started examining whether it violated money laundering statutes in connection with the acceptance of $8m with suspected Russian ties".

 In September 2023, DWAC postponed the merger deadline yet again.
 In October 2023 DWAC disclosed in a regulatory filing that it would refund to investors the $1 billion it had raised for TMTG, the parent company of Truth Social, triggering speculation that this might lead to Truth Social's eventual demise.

 A November 2023 DWAC financial disclosure indicated TMTG had generated losses such that management had "substantial doubt" about its ability to pay its bills, and the company's accounting firm had "substantial doubt" about TMTG's ability to remain in business.
 The Hollywood Reporter reported that Truth Social had made losses to date of between $31.5 million and $60.5 million, depending on the basis of how the accounts were interpreted.
 A number of news outlets had initially reported higher losses based on the report, leading Truth Social's parent company to file a lawsuit against them, accusing them of defamation.

+During the 2024 presidential campaign, Trump's personal financial Federal Communications Commission (FCC) disclosure for 2023 listed the site's value range at $5–25 million.

+Filings with the U.S. Securities and Exchange Commission for 2024

 On April 1, 2024, TMTG filed a report with the U.S. Securities and Exchange Commission (SEC) that showed the company had lost over $58 million in 2023 and that its only income was $4 million in advertising on Truth Social.
 Trump Media listed its largest expense for the year as interest payments totaling more than $39 million.

 In May 2024, TMTG disclosed Truth Social's unaudited financials for the first quarter of 2024, reporting $770,000 in revenue, down from $1.1 million for the same period in 2023, and $327.6 million in losses.
 According to the filing, $311 million of the losses resulted from "noncash expenses arising from the conversion of promissory notes" when the company went public, and roughly half of the operating losses of $12.1 million were merger-related costs.
 For the second quarter of 2024, TMTG reported $837,000 in revenue and a loss of $16.4 million.

 In February 2025, TMTG's filing with the Securities and Exchange Commission reported a net loss of $401 million on $3.6 million in revenue for 2024.
 The company also reported that CEO Devin Nunes received $47 million in compensation.